-Table 5 compares the experience of Spain with that of Greece and the experience of Finland with that of Denmark.
+Table 5 compares the experience of Spain with that of Greece and the experience of Finland with that of Sweden.
 These "matches" are chosen by drawing on a taxonomy of labor market and social policy institutions in the EU (Esping-Andersen, 1990), pulling together, on the one hand, the Nordics and, on the other hand, Southern European countries.
 In particular, variations in the level of key different policy variables are displayed in the different countries, together with differences in these variations across each pair of countries, in the spirit of double-differences analysis.

-As shown by Table 5, Spain reduced EPL while experiencing an increase in the generosity and progressiveness of UB and in expenditure per unemployed, just while the opposite (or no change) was occurring in Greece.
-Moving to the second match, Finland reduced EPL for regular workers while making the design of its UB system more progressive and increasing expenditure per unemployed.
-Denmark also moved towards more protection of the unemployed (increasing expenditure per unemployed, notably in terms of ALMP, more than Finland), but reduced the progressiveness of its UB system and did not change EPL for regular workers.
+As shown by Table 5, Spain reduced EPL while experiencing an increase in the generosity of UB and of expenditure per unemployed (including only UBs or also active policies), while just the opposite (or no change) was occurring in Greece.
+Moving to the second match, Finland reduced significantly EPL for regular workers while making the design of its UB system more generous, and reducing expenditure per unemployed person (with or without ALMPs) less than Sweden.

-Overall, there is some indication that countries reducing EPL for regular workers experienced an increase in the generosity of unemployment policies and in the progressiveness of UB compared with countries with broadly comparable institutional configurations at the outset, which did not reform EPL for regular workers.
-At these frequencies no major changes are observed in the educational attainments of the workforce.
+Overall, there is some indication that countries reducing EPL for regular workers experienced an increase in the generosity of unemployment policies, however measured, compared with countries with broadly comparable institutional configurations at the outset, which did not reform EPL for regular workers.
+At these frequencies, no major changes are observed in the educational attainments of the workforce.
 The share of the population with primary or lower education hardly changed in the four countries being considered.
-Increasing the progressiveness of the UB system could be the only politically feasible option for countries wishing to move towards flexicurity.
+Increasing the generosity of the UB system could be the only politically feasible option for countries wishing to reduce job protection.